Mosasaurus: Later discoveries and other species

-The third species M. conodon was described in 1881 by Edward Drinker Cope from a fragmentary fossil skeleton having been discovered in New Jersey, now cataloged as AMNH 1380.
-In his description, the Cope thought that it represented a giant species of Clidastes and named it Clidastes conodon.
-In 1966, Donald Baird and Gerard R. Case reidentified it as a species of Mosasaurus.
+M. conodon was indirectly described for the first time in 1881 by Edward Drinker Cope based on a fragmentary skeleton discovered in New Jersey, now catalogued as AMNH 1380.
+Due to the gracile morphology of the fossil elements composing it, Cope considered these remains to belong to a new large species of Clidastes, which he named Clidastes conodon.
+This combination remained in use until 1966, when Donald Baird and Gerard R. Case transferred the species to the genus Mosasaurus based on a then-unpublished interpretation by Dale A. Russell, which he later confirmed in his monograph published the following year.
 Although Cope did not provide the etymology for the specific epithet conodon, it is suggested that it could be a portmanteau meaning "conical tooth", derived from the Ancient Greek κῶνος (kônos, "cone") and ὀδών (odṓn, "tooth"), probably in reference to conical surface teeth smooth of the species.